wq/wq/docs/overview/setup.md

 ## Using only wq.app

-If you are only interested in using wq.app, you can run `pip install wq.app` or simply download the [latest release] directly from GitHub.
+If you are only interested in using wq.app, you can run `pip3 install wq.app` or simply download the [latest release] directly from GitHub.
 You will likely want to set up your project with the following layout (inspired by [volo]):
 ```bash
 project/
   js/